Scroll To Top

 The final step is to make a lifelong commitment to making the most loving choice each and every time.
 It involves re-defining how we want to live our lives.
 This step is at first the most difficult but, through its practice, we gain a real sense of purpose – we come to know that we really are treating others as we would like to be treated.

-In addition to the goals set above, there are many ideas on Global Steward's Eco Tips page.
+In addition to the goals set above, there are many ideas on Global Steward's Green Ideas page.
 I wish you all the best on your journey!

 Works Cited